 Susan: “I’m a bit of an attention-challenged person, so I love that this job keeps me hopping.
 On any day I can jump from meeting clients to managing staff, to doing design work to working on my marketing plan.
 If I had to do the same thing all day long, I would get so bored.
 I also love new projects and the puzzle part of the job.
 Working with and understanding the client and working through what will be good for the house and for the clients’ functional needs.”

 Susan: “As a designer, you are an artist, but you also must learn how to sell your ideas and communicate why you are doing what you are doing.
 In addition, it’s important as a designer to understand the business side of what we do as well as the design part.”

 Susan: “When we ask our clients this question, most people find us from reacting positively to our body of work.
 But clients who ultimately hire us, hire us because we offer the unique opportunity to work with a small boutique design-build firm that specializes in kitchen and bath.
-They like the idea of getting to work with a designer but also to have a great experience though the construction phase.”
+They like the idea of getting to work with a designer but also to have a great experience through the construction phase.”